versatica/mediasoup-website/documentation/v3/mediasoup/design.md

 const mediasoup = require("mediasoup");
 ```

-Thus internally, mediasoup can be splitted into two separete components:
+Thus internally, mediasoup can be splitted into two separate components:

 * a JavaScript layer exposing a modern ECMAScript API for Node.js, and
 * a set of C/C++ subprocesses that handle the media layer (ICE, DTLS, RTP and so on).